 - Travel to clinical education sites is the responsibility of the student.
 Students are expected to have a car or to provide their own transportation to all remote sites; no exceptions will be made.
 Not all sites are accessible by public transportation.

 - All expenses for transportation, parking, meals, and costs of prerequisites associated with clinical education are the responsibility of the student.

 - Approximate cost for clearances is $100 annually, and costs for physical exam and immunization status are dependent on health insurance coverage and provider costs.

 - Approximate cost for drug screen is $40.

-For more information on Clinical Education, email Patti Anania Firouzan, HIM Clinical Education Coordinator: email@example.com.
+For more information on Clinical Education, email Patti Anania Firouzan, HI Clinical Education Coordinator: firstname.lastname@example.org.